OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 ## Frontend workflow

 The frontend shouldn't wait minutes to display something to the user.
-When a timetable contains hundred of trains it can takes some time to simulate everything.
+When a timetable contains hundreds of trains it can take some time to simulate everything.
 The idea is to split requests into small batches.

 ```mermaid